 - To delete this data, click Options Delete hidden app data.

-Items in Google Drive for your computer take up a different amount of space than the same items at drive.google.com.
+Items in Google Drive for desktop take up a different amount of space than the same items in drive.google.com.

 - Items in your Trash take up space in Google Drive, but aren't synced to your computer.